t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning

 \subsubsection{Gaussian Processes}

-In t-METASET, a sparse regressor is an essential pillar that enables active learning and task-aware distributional control under epistemic uncertainty (\iespace lack of data).
-We implement a GP regressor as the ``agent" in this work.
-The mission is to learn the underlying structure-property mapping from sparse data, and to provide predictions over unseen shapes as $\widehat{p}=\mathcal{GP}(z)$ in batch sequential sampling.
-In this study, the GP takes the VAE latent shape descriptor as its inputs, which offers substantial dimension reduction ($50^2$-D $\rightarrow 10$-D in this work).
-We advocate a GP as the sparse agent due to three key advantages: (\textit{i}) model parsimony congruent with sparse data; (\textit{ii}) decent modeling capacity of highly nonlinear structure-property regression (\iespace$z\rightarrow p$); (\textit{iii}) roughness parameters as an indicator of model convergence, to be used for sampling mode transition (detailed in Section~\ref{roughness_parameter}).
+We implement a GP regressor as the ``agent” of data acquisition in this work.
+The mission is to learn the underlying structure-property mapping from sparse data, and to pass predictions over unseen shapes as $\widehat{\boldsymbol{p}}=\mathcal{GP}(\boldsymbol{z})$ to batch sequential sampling.
+In this study, the GP takes the VAE latent shape descriptor as its input, which offers substantial dimension reduction ($50^2$-D $\rightarrow 10$-D in this work).
+We advocate a GP as the sparse agent due to three key advantages: (i) model parsimony congruent with sparse observations at early stages; (ii) decent modeling capacity of nonlinear structure-property regression (i.e., $\boldsymbol{z}\rightarrow \boldsymbol{p}$); (iii) roughness parameters as an indicator of model convergence, to be used for sampling mode transition (detailed in Section~\ref{roughness_parameter}).